PXLAIRobotics/PXL_ML_Docker_v2.0_TensorFlow/README.md

 start_jupyter
 ```

-Open the TestGPU.ipynb and exectute the different steps.
+Open the TestGPU.ipynb notebook and exectute the different steps.

 ## How to build the container
 A bash script is provided to build the container, it can be executed by entering